federicotdn/verb/README.md

 ### Sending Requests

-To actually send the HTTP request, use the `verb-execute-request-on-point-other-window` command, which by default is bound to <kbd>C-c C-r C-r</kbd>.
+To actually send the HTTP request, use the `verb-send-request-on-point-other-window` command, which by default is bound to <kbd>C-c C-r C-r</kbd>.
 This command will send the HTTP request, and show the response on another window using `switch-to-buffer-other-window`.
-If you wish to view the response on the same window, use the `verb-execute-request-on-point` command, by default bound to <kbd>C-c C-r C-f</kbd>.
+If you wish to view the response on the same window, use the `verb-send-request-on-point` command, by default bound to <kbd>C-c C-r C-f</kbd>.

 ### The Response Body Buffer